Image Alt Text

 About

-As a registered vendor, you will have access to the Oracle iSupplier Portal to view your transactions.
-The iSupplier Portal is an internet self-service tool, which allows vendors to view the status of submitted proper invoices, purchase orders, agreements, and payment information.
+The vendor portal is a self-service internet tool that allows vendors to view the status of submitted proper invoices, purchase orders, agreements, and payment information.

 • Reduces paperwork, emails, and phone calls

-All new vendors will be automatically enrolled during the vendor onboarding process.
+All new vendors will be enrolled in the vendor portal and receive enrollment instructions during onboarding.

 Designated authorized contacts will receive enrollment instructions during onboarding.
 The enrollment instructions will include the following: